fwsa-batch2/selvaraj.rajendran__web_project/README.md

 * cycle name and cycle type must contain more than 2 characters and cannot be empty.
 * price must conatain moe than 2 numbers and a max of 7 numbers.
 * image must contain url link of the iamge
-* If everything is validated, redirect to bikes page.
+* If everything is validated,details are stored in local storage, redirect to bikes page.

 ## List cycle
-get
+details given in Add cycle page are displayed in bikes page. details stored in local storage are displayed.